QUB-Planet-Lab/LSST_Solar_System_Plotting_Tools/README.md

 Package for making useful visualizations of LSST/Rubin Observatory Solar System Data (currently using a [simulated LSST Solar System Database](https://github.com/lsst-sssc/lsst-simulation/))

+This repo is in active development.
+A tutorial notebook will available at the end of the week.
+Please add feature requests or report bugs using the Issues tab.

 # Contributors
 Niall McElroy and Meg Schwamb